Agent Sai Srinivasa Athreya

 2019 Indian film directed by Swaroop R. S. J.

-Agent Sai Srinivasa Athreya (stylized as Agent Sai) is a 2019 Indian Telugu-language black comedy mystery film directed by Swaroop R. S. J., who co-wrote the film with Naveen Polishetty.
+Agent Sai Srinivasa Athreya (stylized as Agent Sai) is a 2019 Indian Telugu-language black comedy mystery thriller film directed by Swaroop R. S. J., who co-wrote the film with Naveen Polishetty.
 The film stars Polishetty as the title character alongside Shruti Sharma in her Telugu debut.
 It follows a Nellore-based detective whose life runs into danger when he starts investigating the case of a dead body abandoned near a railway track.

 The film was released theatrically on 21 June 2019 and received critical acclaim from the critics, where it became a commercial success at the box office.
 The film won three awards at Zee Cine Awards Telugu.
 It was remade in Tamil as Agent Kannayiram (2022).